gromarion/pf/README.md

 **Setup**:
   - Clone this repository to your computer
   - Import the project in Eclipse: File -> Import... -> Maven -> Existing Maven Projects
+  - Open the PGAdmin application and execute the SQL code in the src/test/resources/postgresql-create-tables.sql file.
   - In Eclipse, right click on the src/test/java/com/itba/Start.java -> Run As -> Java Application
   - By default, the application will be listening for requests at the `127.0.0.1:8443`.
 Open a web browser and head to `http://localhost:8443` to get started.